blog posts

 DMZ is using two firewalls

-Using two firewalls in the DMZ design gives you one of the most secure designs in the DMZ.
+Using two firewalls in the DMZ design gives you one of the most secure designs.
 The first firewall, also called the front-end firewall, is configured to receive and send traffic from the Internet, which first connects to a zone known as the DMZ.
-The second firewall is configured to manage incoming and outgoing traffic to the internal network and is called a back-end firewall.
+The second firewall, called a back-end firewall, is configured to manage incoming and outgoing traffic to the internal network.

 Conclusion

-DMZ can be an important component of environmental security design to protect the private network.
-In most government agencies and even corporations, there are services that organizations intend to provide outside the network.
-It is always recommended to use DMZ design for such public services.
-There are many ways to design DMZ, and everyone Can have a special design of its organization according to the existing conditions of this method.
+DMZ can be an essential component of environmental security design to protect the private network.
+Most government agencies and even corporations intend to provide services outside the network.
+Using the Da MZ design for such public services is always recommended.
+There are many ways to design Da MZ, and everyone can have a special design for their organization according to the existing conditions of this method.